blink1073/oidc-test-app/README.md

 - Azure Managed Identity with associated Group
 - Azure VM with associated Managed Identity
 - MongoDB Cluster configured with OIDC
-- Local version of Python 3.8+.
+- Local version of Python 3.8+ and Git.

 ## Setup

+Clone this repository onto your VM.

 Run `bash bootstrap.sh` to create a virtual environment with an OIDC-enabled version of PyMongo.